 About This Guide: This guide contains links to subscription content provided by North Shore Community College Library, and free and open resources, that are recommended for historical research.

 Search strategies and tutorials are included to increase success in using these resources.

 Off Campus Access: Login to North Shore Community College Library electronic resources with your MyNorthshore account username and password.

 Library Card and Account: Your NSCC ID is your library card and must be used to borrow library materials.
 Off site library use and access to your NSCC library account require a login.
 Your library account username is the 14 digit barcode on your NSCC ID beginning with 21991.
 Your library account password is your birthday in the following format MMDDYYYY.

 Personal Librarian: Christine Goodchild is the Personal Librarian for the history department at NSCC.
 Contact her for assistance using history resources and library services.

-Chat online with a librarian when we're open
+Chat online with the library when we're open

 Text us your questions at (978) 999-3101

-Email us and a librarian will respond within 24 business hours
+Email us and the library will respond within 24 business hours